-Luminus - Together with Cambridgeshire County Council and health partners a need has been identified for extra care for older people in St Ives.
-A loan was provided to Luminus to develop a new health care scheme for frail older people at Langley Court, St Ives; which consists of 55 1 and 2 bedroom flats.
+Places for People - Together with Cambridgeshire County Council and health partners a need has been identified for extra care for older people in St Ives.
+A loan was provided to Places for People to develop a new health care scheme for frail older people at Langley Court, St Ives; which consists of 55 1 and 2 bedroom flats.